 A stock enclosure will usually only cost a few dollars.
-A custom enclosure will cost several hundred dollars depending on the size, complexity and number of pieces needed.
+A custom enclosure prototype will cost several hundred dollars depending on the size, complexity and number of pieces needed.

 Try to get by with a stock enclosure as long as possible to save money and complication.
 However, most products eventually require a custom designed case so you can’t delay that complication indefinitely.

-Even going from 2 units to 20 units has a huge impact on the unit price.
+Even going from 2 units to 20 units will have a huge impact on the unit price.

 What costs you a thousand dollars for a single prototype may only cost a couple of dollars once you purchase much higher volumes.